Hoya Plant Care Guide: Confessions of a Wax Plant Addict

 When to Repot

 The best time to repot your Hoya is during the growing season (spring or early summer) when it has the energy to adjust to its new environment.
-Avoid repotting in the winter when the plant is dormant.
+While it is generally recommended to avoid repotting in the winter when the plant is dormant, I have repotted if it was necessary.

 Repotting Directions